Updated on July 7, 2021

 - Avoid lifting heavy objects exceeding 8kgs

-- Avoid compression or sleeping on the arm
+- Avoid compression or sleeping on the arm with the fistula

 - Do some exercises like squeezing a soft ball to help healing and maturation